PacktPublishing/DP-203-Azure-Data-Engineer-Associate-Certification-Guide-Second-Edition/Chapter04/Readme.md

 # Chapter 4

 ## Overview
-In this chapter "**Ingest and transform data**", You will see code examples for:
+In this chapter "**Ingest and Transform data**", You will see code examples for:

 * Spark transformations
 * T-SQL trasformations